Magnetic Circuit

 The closed path followed by magnetic lines of forces is called magnetic circuit.
 In the magnetic circuit, magnetic flux or magnetic line of forces starts from a point and ends at the same point after completing its path.
 Flux is generated by magnets; it can be permanent magnet or electromagnets.

-magnetic circuit is made up of magnetic materials having high permeability such as iron, soft steel, etc. Magnetic circuits are used in various devices like the electric motor, transformers, relays, generators galvanometer, etc. Consider a solenoid was having N turns wound on an iron core.
+A magnetic circuit is made up of magnetic materials having high permeability such as iron, soft steel, etc. Magnetic circuits are used in various devices like the electric motor, transformers, relays, generators galvanometer, etc. Consider a solenoid was having N turns wound on an iron core.
 The magnetic flux of ø Weber sets up in the core when the current of I ampere is passed through a solenoid.

 Let, l = mean length of the magnetic circuit